Throughout my adult life, I’ve been asked

 Deep down, a small part of me once wondered if I was just really fortunate, lucky, blessed, if I’d somehow won the joy lottery.
 I even felt guilty at times for how much joy I experienced and sometimes quieted it, denied it, or pretended it wasn’t there.

-Then, several years ago, I set out on a quest to
+Then, nearly a decade ago, I set out on a quest to

 study myself and my life, day in and day out.